-Whether or not you find CISSP hard to pass first time depends greatly on your experience and ability to learn.
+Whether or not you find CISSP hard to pass the first time depends greatly on your experience and ability to learn.

 CISSP is a senior IT Security Cert and it does require in-depth knowledge.

-To help you we thought we’d contact Cybersecurity Professionals that have taken and passed CISSP what for their thoughts and experience on how they studied for and passed CISSP, and, whether having the designation has helped their career.
+To help you we thought we’d contact Cybersecurity Professionals that have taken and passed CISSP for their thoughts and experience on how they studied for and passed CISSP, and, whether having the designation has helped their career.

 Study for at least 3 months prior to sitting.
 1 month prior to sitting for the exam answer practice questions daily.